Thursday, June 20, 2013

 Afterword (part I)

-The true intent of the publishing of this book only God will know.
-I have felt bombarded through sermons lately as though Jesus was speaking to me personally about publishing this book.
-One of the last sermons I heard spoke of Simon Peter and how Jesus got in Simon Peter’s boat then pushed the boat into the water.
-Jesus told Peter to let down his nets after he fished all night and did not catch any fish.
-Peter responded, “But because you say so, I will…...”
-(NIV, Luke 5.5).
-He cast his nets, and they were so full of fish, the nets started to tear.
-Another boat came to help, but the nets were so full, the boats started to sink.
-This book was written because I am being obedient to what I feel the Lord wants me to do.
-“Because you say so Lord, I will.”
-God has accomplished His will in ways I will never know through this book.
+Only God knows the true intent of this book.
+Early on, I felt bombarded through sermons as though Jesus was speaking to me about publishing this book.
+In one sermon I heard, Jesus got in Simon Peter’s boat and pushed the boat into the water.
+Jesus told Peter to let down his nets after he fished all night and did not catch anything.
+Peter responded, “But because you say so, I will let down the nets” (Luke 5:5, NIV).
+He cast his nets, which were so full of fish, the nets were breaking.
+Another boat came—they filled both boats and they started sinking.

 No comments: